kjhscs2425/project-1-make-an-art-treetree226/readme.md

 5. How could you use a loop variable of a for loop?
 Is there somewhere in your drawing where something is repeated, but it's slightly different each time?
 Maybe the same object is repeated in different places, or maybe a similar object is repeated but with different sizes?

-I will use loops for making the eyes, ears, nostrils and legs.
+I will use loops for making the eyes and legs.
 For example, a pig typically has two eyes.
 I can use a loop to make two eyes and outside of the loop, can create different coordinates to place them in different places.
 The loop can make two same-sized body parts.
-This can be applied for the ears, nostrils, and legs as well.